rodrigoalvesvieira/old-blog/_posts/2012-01-12-mutate-method-visibility-on-the-go-ruby.md

 ---
 layout: post
-title: Mutate method visibility on the go in Ruby
+title: Mutate Method Visibility on the Go in Ruby
 ---

 <span class="drops">R</span>uby is extremely flexible - for programmer´s joy or madness - it lets you change almost anything at will.
 Well, method visibility too.